wiremock/api-template-library/apisetu.gov.in-edistrictpb/index.md

 ---
 slug: "apisetu-gov-in-edistrictpb"
-name: "Punjab State eGovernance Society, Punjab"
+title: "Punjab State eGovernance Society, Punjab"
 provider: "apisetu.gov.in"
 description: "eDistrict Punjab (http://edistrict.punjabgovt.gov.in) is the online\
   \ service delivery portal for Punjab State Govt.
 Certain documents issued by it\